Hadji Murat (novella): Plot summary

 The narrator prefaces the story with the image of a crushed, but still living thistle he finds in a field (a symbol for the main character), after which he begins to tell the story of Hadji Murat, a renowned guerrilla leader who falls out with his own commander and eventually sides with the Russians, hoping to save his family, who are captives of Imam Shamil, the Avar leader who abducted his mother, two wives, and five children.
 He also wants to avenge the deaths of other family members.
-The story opens with Murat and two of his followers fleeing Shamil, the commander of the Caucasian warriors, who are fighting the Russians.
+The story opens with Murat and two of his followers fleeing Shamil, the commander of the Caucasian warriors fighting the Russians.
 They find refuge at the house of Sado, a loyal supporter of Murat.
-Villagers learn of his presence and chase him away.
+Villagers learn of his presence, and Murat escapes before they can do him harm.

 His lieutenant succeeds in making contact with the Russians, who promise to meet Murat.
 He eventually arrives at the fortress of Vozdvizhenskaya to join the Russian forces, hoping to draw their support to overthrow Shamil and save his family.
 Before his arrival, a small skirmish occurs with some Chechen and Dagestani mountaineers outside the fortress, and Petrukha Avdeyev, a young Russian soldier, dies in a military hospital from gunshot wounds.
-Tolstoy makes a chapter-length aside about Petrukha: childless, he volunteered as a conscript in place of his brother who had a family of his own.
+Tolstoy makes a chapter-length aside about Petrukha: childless, he volunteered as a conscript in place of his brother, who had a family of his own.
 Petrukha's father regrets this because he was a dutiful worker compared to his lazy brother.